googlefonts/color-fonts/README.md

 [`fonts/test_glyphs-glyf_colr_1_variable.ttf`](fonts/test_glyphs-glyf_colr_1_variable.ttf) "COLRv1 Variable Test Glyphs"
 in this repository provide a set of glyphs testing the static and variable aspects of COLRv1.

+For testing, additional versions of these font exist with the suffix `_no_cliplist` in which COLRv1 ClipLists are removed from the fonts and thus no glyphs have any clipboxes, see below for download links.

 ### Glyph List & Coverage Descriptions

 For a list of which glyphs provide test coverage of which specific COLRv1 features, please see the [individual glyph